howsoai/howso-docs/source/user_guide/predictions.rst

 Objectives: what you will take away
 -----------------------------------
-- **Definitions & an understanding** of basic regression, classification, :class:`Trainee`, :meth:`~Trainee.react`, continuous vs categorical Action Features, :meth:`~Trainee.react_into_trainee`, and :meth:`~Trainee.get_prediction_stats`.
+- **Definitions & an understanding** of basic regression, classification,continuous vs categorical/nominal Action Features, :class:`Trainee`, :meth:`~Trainee.react`,  :meth:`~Trainee.react_into_trainee`, and :meth:`~Trainee.get_prediction_stats`.
-- **How-To** perform a basic regression or classification analysis using the Howso Engine to predict the Highway MPG based on vehicle Context Features.
+- **How-To** perform a basic regression or classification analysis using the Howso Engine to predict the Highway MPG or Fuel Type based on vehicle Context Features.
 - **API References** of where to find more details of APIs used in this guide.

 Prerequisites: before you begin